 6. Enter the Generated Code Prefix.
 As a convention, we recommended to use the first 3 letters of the Object type code (e.g. INS, in this case).
 This field is used by openBIS to automatically generate Object codes: the codes will be for example INS1, INS2, INS3, etc.

-Please note that new Objects do not automatically appear in ELN drop downs, but they have to be manually enabled, as described here: Enable Objects in dropdowns
+Please note that new Object types created in the admin UI, do not automatically appear in ELN drop downs, but they have to be manually enabled, as described here: Enable Objects in dropdowns